denyshon/tg-load/README.md

 Tired of opening every single link sent by your friends?
 We too.

-From now on, you don't need that. **tg-load** sets a Telegram bot for downloading and sending content from the links.
+From now on, you don't need that. **tg-load** sets a Telegram bot for downloading and sending content from links.
 Just add the bot to your group, enable it and get all the supported content directly to your chat!

 Currently supported: **Instagram**, **YouTube Music**, **YouTube** (audio and **YouTube Shorts**).